jonsag/piSchoolBell/README.md

 	Display will confirm writing
 	When finished display shows number of files written

+Remove USB
+	Display will show:
+		drive letter
+		'USB umounted'

+Edit the files with the highest data and time on the stick

 To read back edited file to database
 Insert the same USB-stick as above
 	Display will show: